Rest Craft

 • Age 18 and older

-If your work centers rest, care, slowness, refusal, healing, or alternative tempos of creation, you are encouraged to apply.
+If your practice centers rest, slowness, refusal, healing, esoteric, or alternative tempos of creation, you are encouraged to apply.

 Fellowship Period